 The Australian National University (ANU, or the University) is a world leading university and is unambiguous about its objective to maintain its international reputation for excellence in research, education and policy expertise.
 In the course of this endeavour, the University produces research, teaching and learning activities and experiences.
 These underpin the ANU's reputation for excellence.

 Facilities and Services Division (F&S, or the Division) assists the University in this endeavour through all aspects associated with the planning, development, acquisition, operation and provision of applicable services in support of campus activities.

 F&S is responsible for providing a physical environment at the ANU to support teaching and research goals through the provision of facilities and services that meet or exceed client requirements.
 The Division is responsible for managing the ANU buildings, grounds and infrastructure to the relevant legislation, Standards and Codes of Practice within an allocated budget.
 F&S is also responsible for supporting the provision of a safe learning, research and working environment for the University Community.

-The support that F&S provides to the ANU Community includes the Acton Campus, Mt Stromlo Observatory, Kioloa, Siding Spring Observatory, and the Northern Australian Research Unit.
+The support that F&S provides to the ANU Community includes the Acton Campus, Mt Stromlo Observatory, Kioloa, Siding Spring Observatory, and the North Australia Research Unit.
 A key goal is efficiency of building operations to reduce whole of life costs.

 F&S has implemented the ISO 9001 Quality Management System standard.
 Adoption of this standard will ensure F&S focuses on continuous improvement to consistently deliver products and services to meet client expectations and the achievement of operational goals.